TiSPACE

 TiSPACE, officially Taiwan Innovative Space Inc. (台灣晉陞太空股份有限公司), is a space launch company from Taiwan.
-Its sister company, ATSpace, is headquartered in South Australia.

 History

 TiSPACE was founded in 2016 by a group of investors, scientists, and engineers led by Yen-Sen Chen who had previously worked at the NSPO and at NASA’s Marshall Space Flight Center.
 In 2019 they signed an MOU with National Central University to promote domestic space launch and the space technology sector.
 They also attended the International Astronautical Congress, a first for a Taiwanese company.

 TiSPACE scrapped their launch facility in Taiwan due to legal issues.
 In August 2021 TiSPACE announced plans to launch from the Whalers Way Orbital Launch Complex in Australia rather than Taiwan.
 They received the first flight approval permit ever issued by the Australian government.

-ATSpace, TiSPACE's sister company, was founded in January 2021 to develop the company's rocket technologies in Australia.
-As of August 2022, ATSpace plans to conduct future suborbital test launches at Whalers Way in place of TiSPACE.

 Facilities

 Structural dynamics tests are performed at the National Center for Research on Earthquake Engineering.

 Hot fire test facility

 TiSPACE conducts engine tests at its vertical hot fire test facility.